dfinity/motoko/stdlib/examples/produce-exchange/README.md

 - Hand-scripted, automated tests on small numbers of entities.

-- Automatically generate some test data to variable sizes, including each of the following: regions, retailers, transporters, producers, inventory, routes.
+- Automatically generate some test data to variable sizes, including **hundreds or thousands** each of the following: regions, retailers, transporters, producers, inventory, routes.
 Produce and truck types will still be hand-coded.

-- Run automated tests that populate the sytem, then simulate the retailers making random queries and reservations.
+- Run automated tests that populate the sytem (with 100s or 1000s of entities of each type), then simulate the retailers making random queries and reservations over this random exchange data.

-- Record machine-readable logs of these simulations, e.g., for regression tests and future visualization.
+- Record machine-readable logs of these simulations, e.g., for future data analysis, demo visualizations, and regression tests.

 **Operational metrics**

 - We can run this Canister on a single Wasm VM, within a single DFINITY node, running on its own.

+- No hard number requirements yet

 **Performance metrics**

 - We can gather performance metrics about the Wasm VM, whatever they may be.

-Any initial numbers are okay here; the point is to have the ability to gather numbers, not perform at a certain operational level (yet).
+- No hard number requirements yet; any initial numbers are okay here; the point is to have the ability to gather numbers, not perform at a certain operational level (yet).